matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - `--force-evmla`
   Force switch to the EVM legacy assembly pipeline.
-  It is useful for older revisions of `solc` 0.8, where Yul was considered highly experimental and contained more bugs than today.
+  Useful for older revisions of `solc` 0.8, where Yul was considered highly experimental and contained more bugs than today.

 - `--system-mode`
   Enable the system contract compilation mode.